OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '*   Respond to your questions;
 ' + '*   Address network integrity and security issues.
 ' + '*   Do research and analysis to maintain, protect, develop and improve our network;
-' + '*   Let you know about service updates, offers, and promotions;
+' + '*   Let you know about service updates, offers and promotions;
 ' + '*   Improve entertainment options;
 ' + '*   Deliver Relevant Advertising;
 ' + '*   Create External Marketing &.
 Analytics Reports;